pvlib/pvlib-python/docs/sphinx/source/introtutorial.rst

     temperature_model_parameters = pvlib.temperature.TEMPERATURE_MODEL_PARAMETERS['sapm']['open_rack_glass_glass']

+In order to retrieve meteorological data for the simulation, we can make use of the :ref:`iotools` module.
+In this example we will be using PVGIS, one of the data sources available, to retrieve a Typical Meteorological Year (TMY) which includes irradiation, temperature and wind speed.

-Let's download the typical meteorological year weather data from PVGIS, which includes irradiation, temperature and wind speed.
-Note that PVGIS uses different naming conventions, so it is required to rename the weather data variables before using them.
-PVGIS weather data is already UTC-localized, so conversion to local timezone is optional.
+.. note:: PVGIS uses different naming conventions, so it is required to rename the weather data variables before using them.
+Data is already UTC-localized, so conversion to local timezone is optional.

 .. ipython:: python